eric-hansen/cs-shop/README.md

 **Q**: I get an error saying that the key isn't generated.
 Why?

-You need to run `./vendor/bin/sail artisan key:generate` after installing the composer dependencies (the first Docker command).
+You need to run `./vendor/bin/sail artisan key:generate` before using the app.
+This key should always be unique to the application and not shared.

 **Q**: Why does the database seeder (`BaseSeeder`) load a local file?